 A special feature of the progam is the offering of five required core courses.
-The core courses are specially designed to establish a common base of materials-oriented knowledge for students with baccalaureate degrees in chemistry, chemical engineering, electrical engineering, mechanical engineering, and physics; and consequently, to provide a new intellectual identity to those involved in the study of materials.
+The core courses are specially designed to establish a common base of materials-oriented knowledge for students with baccalaureate degrees in chemistry, chemical engineering, electrical engineering, mechanical engineering, physics, and related disciplines; and consequently, to provide a new intellectual identity to those involved in the study of materials.